 Eric Carle’s “A House for Hermit’s crab” Bookish play

 Eric Carle is one of our favourite authors.
 We love his simple illustrations and the ease of reading his stories.
-Our most favourite books are Brown Bear, what do you see, and of course The Hungry Caterpillar.
-But we liked this Hermit crab too!
+Our favourite books are Brown Bear, what do you see, and of course The Hungry Caterpillar.
+We liked “A House for Hermit’s crab” too!

 This is a story of a Hermit crab who has outgrown its shell and needs to find a new one.
 He finds a Big plain shell but thinks it is not very interesting.

-So the crab goes on on the Ocean floor, finding friends who help him decorate and protect his house.
+So the crab goes on to the Ocean floor, finding friends who help him decorate and protect his house.